KamalDGRT/Linux/Garuda/rksgaruda.md

 cd myproject
 ```

--   Cone the yii2 project from GitHub or any other source.
+-   Clone the yii2 project from GitHub or any other source.

 -   I prefer the SSH way, so I am cloning this way.
 If you are comfortable
     with the HTTPS way, feel free to do the same.